kmushty/PathPlanning_Uneven_Terrain/README.md

 energy difference and understand the performance of an energy-based heuristic function in comparison to the behavior of a distance-based heuristic function as defined in a standard A* algorithm.

-The project ocnsider the following surfaces of terrain for Motion Planning and Simulation:
+The project consider the following surfaces of terrain for Motion Planning and Simulation:

 - Inclined up
 - Inclined down